nicolasmiaguchiku/Feijuca.Auth/docs/docs/feijucaMandatoryConfigs.md

 #### 🛠️ Step 4: Inserting the configurations

 > **Existing realm:** If you already have a realm and want to configure Feijuca there, no problem — it’s fully supported.
 Use configs/existing-realm  to do that.
+Configuring above a existing realm enables you use the default configuration that you already have on your Keycloak instance.

 > **New realm:** If you want to create a new realm, you can do that as well.
 Use configs/new-realm  to do that.

 🖥️ Body example